A snapshot: schools in Gaborone considered (but not necessarily chosen) by English-speaking expats.

 Click here to read the full Good Schools Guide International review of Northside Primary School.

 On a beautifully landscaped campus, full of indigenous vegetation, in the heart of Gaborone.
 Teaches core subjects (including ICT), arts and music, French and Setswana.
 Outdoor education takes full advantage of the natural environment with regular trips to game reserves.
-Four playgrounds, multi-purpose sports field, tennis/netball/basketball courts, three swimming pools and a library.
+Four playgrounds, multi-purpose sports field, (tennis, netball and basketball courts), three swimming pools and a library.

 Click here to read the full Good Schools Guide International review of the Thornhill Primary School.

 Conveniently located in Gaborone West near Kgale Hill.
-Pupils from over 35 nationalities, with 55 per cent Batswana.
-Now teaching the IB programme throughout the school.
-Strong on arts from music to performing and visual arts and the latter is available as an IB Diploma subject alongside languages, sciences, maths, business and environment studies.
+Students from over 35 nationalities with 55 per cent Batswana.
+Now teaching the International Baccalaureate programme throughout the school.
+Strong on music and performing and visual arts and the latter is available as an International Baccalaureate Diploma subject alongside languages, sciences, maths, business and environment studies.
 PE taught from Reception to Year 7 and sports available as extra-curricular activities.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Click here to read the full Good Schools Guide International review of Westwood International School.